thycotic/privman-docs/how-to/infrastructure/proxy.md

 Many organizations as a best practice restrict their privilege manager web server from inbound and outbound internet traffic.
 However this can cause a functional issue as agents not connected to the corporate network would not be able to reach the server to receive policy updates or submit event feedback.

 To resolve this functional issue while maintaining security Thycotic supports agent connections through a Reverse Proxy which can live in the DMZ.
 The proxy will filter connection requests and only forward those from the agents allowing communication while significantly reducing the potential attack surface.
-Proxies can be configured using many different networking tools and in this document we will show how to do so with Windows Application Request Routing in IIS
+Proxies can be configured using many different networking tools and in this document we will show how to do so with Windows Application Request Routing in IIS.

 In this setup, only the endpoint agent needs to be accessible via HTTPS.
 It is important to note that the certificate being used for HTTPS communication should be the same certificate that is installed on your Privilege Manager web server.